mcervenyprace/Tramvaje/README.md

-Simple program for reminding myself of Java.
+A simple program for reminding myself of Java.